yuwei-wu/Embryos-Images-Orientation-Correction/README.md

 #### 3.1.4 Background Segementation

 Because the position of the heart in the embryo can change and not proper to match the whole 3D image of the embryo, therefore we can try to analyze the performance that extract or partition the cardiac part and then match it.
+(Matlab also has the segementation toolbox)

 ### Related Work
 [RotNet](https://github.com/d4nst/RotNet): application on 2D rotation correctness (CNN)